-In this article, I am going to tell you everything you need to know about Jakoten, including its history and cultural significance, and the nutritional benefits.
-Then, I’ll share delicious foods you can pair with jakoten or use the fish cakes patties in.
+In this article, I’m going to tell you everything you need to know about Jakoten, including its history and cultural significance, and its nutritional benefits.

 If you like fish and seafood, then this fish paste dish is a must-try.